Professional Griefers

 "Professional Griefers" is a song by Canadian electronic music producer Deadmau5 featuring vocals by American singer Gerard Way.
 The song was released as the third single from his sixth studio album Album Title Goes Here.
 The song is featured in the game FIFA 13 and its soundtrack.
 The song used to be featured in the game Asphalt 8: Airborne in the electronica playlist.
-The song was also featured briefly in season one episode five of the hit TV show Arrow.
+The song was also featured briefly in season one episode five of the TV show Arrow.

 Background

 "Professional Griefers" was first previewed as an unreleased instrumental on Deadmau5's Ustream channel as a work in progress on February 13, 2011.
-The instrumental made its live debut during deadmau5's Meowingtons Hax tour mixed with Daft Punk's 2001 song Harder, Better, Faster, Stronger, premiering the track at his critically acclaimed headlining performance at Lollapalooza.
+The instrumental made its live debut during deadmau5's Meowingtons Hax tour mixed with Daft Punk's 2001 song "Harder, Better, Faster, Stronger", premiering the track at his critically acclaimed headlining performance at Lollapalooza.
 The vocal version of "Professional Griefers", with Gerard Way, starts with hard beats and heavily distorted guitar stabs, then builds tension with discordant synth strikes leading into the chorus.

 In early 2012, when Zimmerman was asked why he was waiting to release it, he replied "[he was] going to do something big with it".
 That July, he spread the word that there was going to be a video shoot, and that he needed approximately 2,000 fans to arrive at the scene.

 Release

-In late 2011 and early 2012, only live recordings of "Professional Griefers" as an instrumental could be found floating around the Internet.
+In late 2011 and early 2012, "Professional Griefers" could only be found on the Internet, as live recordings of an instrumental.
 On November 18, 2011, the instrumental version of the track was played during the official launch of Minecraft.
 As early as December 2011, Zimmerman began playing the track along with vocals via live Internet stream.
 Due to Gerard Way's distinctive voice, fans were able to discern it was him.
 Then on July 6, 2012, a preview of the track was uploaded to the official deadmau5 YouTube channel.
 Finally on August 14, 2012, "Professional Griefers" was released on Beatport and iTunes.

 "Professional Griefers" was released on Deadmau5's album Album Title Goes Here, including a vocal mix, radio edit, and a music video.